TETEURYAN/ComputerArchitecture/memory types/README.md

 ## Cache
 Cache is a type of memory that stores temporary values of operations between the processor and hard memory.

+### Policies write

+**Write Through:** It consists of updating the value in the cache and in the MP simultaneously.
+**Write Back:** Consists of updating the cache, but sending updates in blocks to main memory.

 ### Cache maping
 cache mapping